Our Theory of Change

 For most of us, it's the first time working in an NGO space, and while we're still figuring our way around, we are pioneering our own way and challenging ourselves and the world to do things that no one else has done.

-Only an informed society can proactively use the mechanisms of governance to affect change.
+Only an informed society can proactively use the mechanisms of governance to effect change.
 Being a citizen means having both rights and responsibilities.
 Access to information is crucial to understanding what this means, making informed decisions, and taking effective action.

 Without a community of data consumers, or the support of data producers, open data won't become part of the national discourse.
 We work closely with government, civil society, and media to open data, disseminate it, and build a more data-literate society.